The Cheese Store of Beverly Hills

 To solve the identified issues, I brainstormed the following solutions:

 To fix this, I started by creating a table to categorize the products based on their shipping options.
-This helped clarify which products belonged where.
+This process helped clarify which products belonged where.

 3. Building the Framework